Andre-Yang816/Clustering4UEADP/README.md

 ### Calculate p-value and draw pictures
 Execute the Python and R files in from RQ1/code to RQ5/code directory.
 Detailed steps can be found in each subdirectory.

 **Note** that there is no RQ3 in our directory.
 This is because the results of RQ2 and RQ3 can be obtained through the same piece of code, which will reduce a certain amount of work.
-Therefore, we merged the RQ3 code into RQ2, which you can see in the RQ2 directory.
+Therefore, we have merged the RQ3 code into RQ2, which you can see in the RQ2 directory.
 More detailed explanation.
 ### Dataset

 The PROMISE data sets used in RQ1 to RQ4 are in the Data directory and in the provided CrossersionData.zip.